Boundary Survey - The purpose of this survey is to establish or document the

 construction and/or improvements.
 This information is then compared to the

-public records.
-Often used in the preparation of subdivisions and communities but
+in the public records.
+Often used in the preparation of subdivisions and

-can also be required when combining or subdividing lands within a particular
+communities but can also be required when combining or subdividing lands

-structure, parcel or portion of a property from a Special Flood Hazard Area.
-If
+either a structure, parcel or portion of a property from a Special Flood Hazard

-successful the result will be the removal of that piece and it's eligibility for less
+Area.
+If successful the result will be the removal of that piece and it's eligibility

-expensive Flood Insurance (Preferred Risk Policy versus Standard Policy) or not
+for less expensive Flood Insurance (Preferred Risk Policy versus Standard

-needing Flood Insurance at all (could still be required if a Lender is involved).
+Policy) or not needing Flood Insurance at all (could still be required if a Lender

-area.
-Examples of such could be for a roadway or utility (above or below ground).
+or area.
+Examples of such could be for a roadway or utility (above or below

 Title Survey - This encompasses a boundary survey that has had a title